ember-learn/ember-blog/source/2019-12-20-the-ember-times-issue-129.md

 - [Adding Numeric Comparison Operators](https://github.com/emberjs/rfcs/pull/561), specifically the `{{lt}}` and `{{gt}}` helpers
 - [Adding Logical Operators](https://github.com/emberjs/rfcs/pull/562) which are the `{{and}}`, `{{or}}` and `{{not}}` helpers

-Help get this of the ground by adding your input to these changes today!
+Help get this off the ground by adding your input to these changes today!

 ---